Important Update – Spring 2022:

 - All Support Services will continue and now in-person meetings are permitted with our Care Managers including Individual Supports, Family Supports and Support Groups via conference call – all services at Bella Vida.

 - All home delivered meals will continue as is – there will be some minor adjustments to protocol.

-- At Bella Vida, we will now provide fresh boxed lunches at our Bella Vida Drive Thru service for Seniors to pick up their meals Monday-Friday open 11:30 a.m.–1:00 p.m.
+- The SCV Senior Center is providing fresh boxed lunches at our Bella Vida Drive Thru service for Seniors to pick up their meals Monday-Friday, open 11:00 a.m.–1:00 p.m.
 Pick up and go.
 Located in the Bella Vida Parking lot for all individuals who have filled out a Universal Intake Form.
 For those 60 and over, a form can be filled out at the Drive Thru.

 Care Management – SSP: Care managers access the needs and resources of an older person who may be experiencing diminished functioning, or personal crisis.
 A Care Plan is developed.
 Care Managers then link them with the appropriate services/assistance.